kekojones12/Project-1/README.md

+ # Project-1
- Project-1: The Effect of COVID on Crime in the City of Los Angeles
+## The Effect of COVID on Crime in the City of Los Angeles

+### Objective
-The goal of this project was to determine the potential effects of the Covid-19 pandemic on crime in the city of Los Angeles Research Questions:
+The goal of this project was to determine the potential effects of the Covid-19 pandemic on crime in the city of Los Angeles

-1. Was overall crime lower during the Covid-19 pandemic?
+### Research Questions:
+1. Did the Covid-19 pandemic have a significant impact on overall crime?
 2. Did crime shift by bureau over time?
 3. Did the pandemic affect the number of victims by gender?
 4. Was there was an increase in domestic violence and child abuse?

-Methodology:
+### Methodology:
-Data Set: City of LA Crime Dataset 2010 – 2019 and 2020-Present
-Analyzed data in two stages:
-Stage One: Focused on the total number crimes reported, crimes reported in different areas Stage Two: Focused on the race and/or ethnicity of the victims, a subset of the type of crime reported, and the gender of the victims
+Our analysis sources two datasets of every crime incident from the Los Angeles Police Department, from 2010-2019 and 2020-2023, respectively.
+These records were transcribed from handwritten and typed police reports, and have the potential for inaccuracies.
+Our assumption for this project was that the Covid-19 era took place from the 2020-2023 After collecting and concatenating the datasets into one comprehensive dataframe, the columns were reduced to the information that helped

-Hypothesis and Null Hypothesis:
+### Hypothesis and Null Hypothesis:

-Null Hypothesis
+#### Null Hypothesis
-•	Overall Crime: Covid-19 did not have a significant effect on crime in Los Angeles
-•	By Bureau: Covid-19 did not have a significant effect on crime in each area of Los Angeles
-•	By Gender: Covid-19 did not have a significant effect on the victim gender
-•	By Type: Covid-19 did not have a significant effect on domestic violence and child abuse
+Overall Crime: Covid-19 did not have a significant effect on crime in Los Angeles By Bureau: Covid-19 did not have a significant effect on crime in each area of Los Angeles By Gender: Covid-19 did not have a significant effect on the victim gender By Type: Covid-19 did not have a significant effect on domestic violence and child abuse

-Alternate Hypothesis
+#### Alternate Hypothesis
-•	Overall Crime: Covid-19 did have a significant effect on crime in Los Angeles
-•	By Bureau: Covid-19 did have a significant effect on crime in each area of Los Angeles
-•	By Gender: Covid-19 did have a significant effect on the victim gender
-•	By Type: Covid-19 did have a significant effect on domestic violence and child abuse
+Overall Crime: Covid-19 did have a significant effect on crime in Los Angeles By Bureau: Covid-19 did have a significant effect on crime in each area of Los Angeles By Gender: Covid-19 did have a significant effect on the victim gender By Type: Covid-19 did have a significant effect on domestic violence and child abuse

-Data Cleaning
+### Data Cleaning

 1. Concatenated the two data sets